hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Job'-'From Template'.
 Once in this menu, you should see a table with 3 System Templates.
 The resources that are requested in these scripts are the default settings.
 The templates:

-- CPU job template: this is a template for CPU jobs (batch partition).
+- CPU job template: a template for jobs on the thin nodes (the default `batch` partition).
 This is also the default template (which you will get when clicking 'From Default Template' under the 'New Job' button in the 'Jobs' menu).
-- GPU job template: a template for creating GPU jobs
+- GPU job template: a template for jobs with GPU resources (`gpu` partition)
-- Big memory CPU jobs: a template to create job scripts that submit to the big memory partition instead of the default batch partition
+- Big memory CPU jobs: a template for jobs with large memory requirements (`bigmem` partition)

 You can create your own templates from scratch or by copying one of the existing templates.
 In both cases you will be redirected to a page where you can provide a name, the cluster (only wICE) and add some notes.
 Once you save this, you will create a new folder in the templates folder